-The Abba Patio Outdoor Umbrella is the smallest, simplest umbrella we tested.
+The Abba Patio 7.5-Foot outdoor umbrella is the smallest, simplest umbrella we tested.
 It doesn't have any adjustment beyond opening and closing the shade, but having fewer moving parts is traditionally a good thing from a durability standpoint.
 In fact, durability is where this shade shines.
 The ends of the umbrella are fastened to the ribs with grommets and screws rather than each rib fitting into a fabric pocket.
 This makes the fabric less likely to rip in a windstorm or for a rib to poke through if knocked over.
 We think that's a nifty design to make the umbrella a little more solid.

 We do wish it was more adjustable, though.
 Because the shade is so small at seven and a half feet in diameter, more adjustability would help compensate for the smaller shade size.
 We could see this working well in a small space, like a townhouse backyard or an apartment balcony.
 It's efficiently sized and economically priced.

-Of all the products we tested, we were least impressed by the UHINOOS Patio Umbrella, although we do like some of its qualities.
+Of all the products we tested, we were least impressed by the UHINOOS 9-Foot patio umbrella, although we do like some of its qualities.
 It does tilt nicely, blocking early morning or late evening sun from blasting your patio seat.
 The fabric also gets pleasantly taut when fully raised, so it doesn't ruffle in the wind.

 We found the durability to be lacking on the UHINOOS, though.
 The top cap easily cracked when we were setting it up on the ground before dropping it into the base.
 While this doesn't affect its functionality, we didn't have this issue with any of the other umbrellas, including those with solar panel caps.
 We also didn't love the white fabric, as it's still quite bright under the umbrella.
 We recommend considering a different color of fabric for darker shade.
 If you're looking for a patio umbrella, we think there are better options.

 Why You Should Trust Us